Moisés de Lemos Martins: Techné and Bios

-Discussion of the fusion of technique (techné) with life (bios) - the debate par excellence in relation to contemporary experience - was begun by Moisés de Lemos Martins in A Linguagem, a Verdade e a Poder.
+Discussion of the fusion of technique (techné) with life (bios) – the debate par excellence in relation to contemporary experience – was begun by Moisés de Lemos Martins in A Linguagem, a Verdade e a Poder.
 A decade later, he published, Crise no Castelo da Cultura – Das Estrelas para os Ecrãs (Crisis in the Castle of Culture – From the Stars to the Screens), published in 2011 (2nd ed.
-2017), in which he began by exploring the ideas of Deleuze and Guattari, in terms of their invocation of biotechnology and genetic engineering, and discussion of implants, prostheses, hybridity, the transhuman and the post-organic and of Lyotard, in relation to his discussion of “logotechnics”.
-Moisés de Lemos Martins argues that as Deleuze and Guattari point out, the machine is desiring and desire is machined, which means that there are “as many living beings in the machine as machines in living beings”.
-In relation to “logotechnics”, as pointed out by Lyotard, we are talking about information technologies.
+2017), in which he began by exploring the ideas of Deleuze and Guattari, in terms of their invocation of biotechnology and genetic engineering, and discussion of implants, prostheses, hybridity, the transhuman and the post-organic and of Lyotard, in relation to his discussion of "logotechnics".
+Moisés de Lemos Martins argues that as Deleuze and Guattari point out, the machine is desiring and desire is machined, which means that there are "as many living beings in the machine as machines in living beings".
+In relation to "logotechnics", as pointed out by Lyotard, we are talking about information technologies.
 But this movement, in which technique merges in a hybrid form with life, leads to miniaturisation of technique and the immaterialisation of the digital world.

 As Maria da Luz Correia mentions, in Crise no Castelo da Cultura.
 Das Estrelas para os Ecrãs, 2011, Moisés de Lemos Martins "combines the work of more than ten years in communication studies and the theory of culture".
-She argues that in this essay about the movement of total immersion of technique in people's and bodies, “the sociologist focuses on the crisis of human existence, the contemporary mal de vivre, which results from technological experience – from network communication to biotechnologies – and from the conversion of our lives into the logic of the global market”.
-She adds that in the wake of that which he describes as “thinking about difference” – by Bataille, Klossovski, Blanchot, Foucault, Lyotard, Deleuze, Derrida and Baudrillard – Moisés de Lemos Martins “recognizes the condition of someone, who crosses a night of times, is precarious, given that history is stored in gigs, emotions are processed in bits, and bodies are composed of pixels.
+She argues that in this essay about the movement of total immersion of technique in people's and bodies, "the sociologist focuses on the crisis of human existence, the contemporary mal de vivre, which results from technological experience – from network communication to biotechnologies – and from the conversion of our lives into the logic of the global market".
+She adds that in the wake of that which he describes as "thinking about difference" – by Bataille, Klossowski, Blanchot, Foucault, Lyotard, Deleuze, Derrida and Baudrillard – Moisés de Lemos Martins "recognizes the condition of someone, who crosses a night of times, is precarious, given that history is stored in gigs, emotions are processed in bits, and bodies are composed of pixels.
 At times bored by highly-regulated daily life, at times stunned by unruly screens, we accept, but not without a certain spleen, the retreat of the word in the face of the torrent of technological images, the bankruptcy of identity in the face of the labyrinthine 'flow' of passions, or the failure of citizenship in the face of imperatives of efficiency in the global economy".